wcm-epicore-internship/qcpipeline/schedule.md

   1. Read about Illumina BaseSpace
   1. Login to Illumina BaseSpace (ask Piali for login details)
   1. Look at the QC for a couple of runs and read the help to try understand them
-  1. How are we going to compare FASTQC vs Base Space?
-Start list of features to compare

 ## FASTX Toolkit
 1. Read about fastx_collapser and fastx_quality_stats